Tie a Bubble Egg Pattern

 Mount the hook high in the vise for good finger access to the back tie down point.
 We will work from front to back and end with the whip finish at the back tie down point.

-Using a 4 inch piece of Glo-Bug Yarn of your desired color, split it down to the amount that will make a translucent egg where a little bit of the inside nucleus color will show through.
+Using a 4 inch piece of Glo-Bug Yarn of your main color, split it down to the amount that will make a translucent egg where a little bit of the inside nucleus color will show through.
 45% of a strand here.
 Evenly spread these fibers so they lie between left thumb and finger, about 3/4 inch facing forward.

-Slowly wrap the thread over the fibers and playing with thread tension and allowing fibers to slip from the left hand so the fibers are evenly distributed around under one turn of thread.
+Slowly wrap the thread over the fibers and playing with thread tension and allowing fibers to slip from the left hand so the fibers are evenly distributed around the hook under one turn of thread.
 Any way you get to this result is all good.
 Some people jam these fiber down over the hook so the hook lies in the center, then tighten the thread around them.

 Bind the yarn down with about 1/8 inch of tight wraps.
 Leave the thread hanging near the front to be ready to dub inside color in place.
 Trim off rear excess very close.